-If you or a family member sustained injuries in a bus accident in St. Petersburg, FL, you may be entitled to significant compensation.
+If you or a family member sustained injuries in a bus accident in St. Petersburg, Florida, you may be entitled to significant compensation.
 However, claims against bus companies and common carriers can be complicated.
 An experienced St. Petersburg bus accident lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you fight to recover money for medical bills, lost wages, and more.

 We’re one of the most experienced personal injury law firms in the Tampa Bay area.
 With more than 300 years of experience between us, you can count on us to do everything possible to maximize your settlement or verdict.